-- 2. Develop teacher made assessment test in any one curricular area for a given child. - 3.
+- 1. Prepare of checklist for screening LD - 2.
+Develop teacher made assessment test in any one curricular area for a given child. - 3.
 Plan appropriate teaching strategies as per the specific needs of a given child with learning disability. - 4.
-Conduct a seminar on trends and issues in the field of LD - 5.
-Make a poster for mainstream teachers on dealing with students with LD
+Conduct a seminar on trends and issues in the field of LD